Print Page Send to a Friend

 • Approved postgraduate courses in private and publicly funded colleges in the State

-• Postgraduate courses in a university or publicly funded college in another EU member state, including such colleges that provide distance education in the State
+• Postgraduate courses in a university or publicly funded college in another EU member state or the UK, including such colleges that provide distance education in the State

 • Postgraduate courses in a university or publicly funded third-level college in non-EU countries.